Drownek/light-platform/README.md

 ## 🚀 About This Project

-This library includes a lightweight, Spring Boot–like class management system:
+This library includes a lightweight, Spring-Boot-like class management system:
 - It uses reflection to scan the project tree for annotated classes and automatically injects them into a simple dependency container.
 - Other components can then easily access and use these injected classes — making development more modular, clean, and intuitive.